Travelport-xx/travelport-uapi-tutorial/lesson_1-3.md

 {% endhighlight %}

 These two constructors are the air and rail versions of this class.
-Once constructed, it is possible to simply call "toString()" on the `PrintableItinerary` object and have something reasonably understandable to a human being printed out.
+Once constructed, it is possible to simply call "toString()" on the `PrintableItinerary` object and have something reasonably understandable to a human printed out.

 A couple of things to note about `PrintableItinerary` constructors: